Article updated 6/7/18 to include the latest interest rate information.

 SoFi is probably the best known student loan refinancing company due to their size and ubiquitous advertising.
 A newer lender, College Ave is starting to generate a lot of attention and offers a student loan consolidation service that is definitely worth considering.
 Today we will look at how these lenders stack up and the key differences between the two services.

 SoFi and College Ave both offer pretty competitive interest rates.
-Variable rate loans currently start at 2.795% with SoFi and 4.01% with College Ave.
-On the fixed rate loan side of things, SoFi starts at 3.375% and College Ave starts at 4.65%.
-In this category, SoFi offers significantly lower fixed-rate loans and variable-rate loans and the gap between the companies grows as loan length gets progressively longer, SoFi takes the lead in the interest rate comparison.
+Variable rate loans currently start at 2.65% with SoFi and 2.88% with College Ave.
+On the fixed rate loan side of things, SoFi starts at 3.25% and College Ave starts at 3.5%.
+SoFi presently offers significantly lower fixed-rate loans and variable-rate loans and the gap between the companies grows as loan length gets progressively longer, SoFi takes the lead in the interest rate comparison.

 As far as repayment length, the companies have some key differences.
 SoFi has repayment lengths of 5, 7, 10, 15 and 20 years.
 College Ave does not offer a 20 year repayment plan, but they do have a total of 11 different repayment lengths between 5 and 15 years.
 Additionally, College Ave will allow for interest only payments for the first two years of a new loan.
 College Ave probably has more flexibility, but SoFi offers the longest repayment plan (which can mean much lower payments).